SuperOfficeDocs/superoffice-docs/user-guide/en/custom-objects/screen/tables.md

 > [!TIP]
 > Extra fields can for instance be used as search criteria and columns in sales.

-This screen displays both standard tables, predefined in the system and which form the basis of different screens, and extra tables, which are tables you create yourself with optional content.
+This screen displays both standard tables (predefined in the system and form the basis of different screens) and extra tables (tables you create yourself with optional content).

 > [!NOTE]
 > If your company uses SuperOffice CRM, you will see a message that NetServer must be restarted every time you add new fields or tables.
 If Travel is activated, you will also see a message that a new Travel database must be generated.